karkman/MMB-117_EnvironmentalMicrobiology/Exercises/QCandTrimming.md

 ## Sequence data quality control

-For the next steps we need some computing resources, so apply for resources and run the QC steps.
+For the next steps we need some computing resources (4h, 5G and 4 CPUs), so first applu the resources and then run the QC steps below.
+During the QC steps we first use `FastQC` to analyse each file separately and then combine all reports with `MultiQC`.

 ```bash
 module load biokit/11.3.0